Ronnel Arryn (king)

-Ronnel Arryn was the last King of Mountain and Vale, reigning until the invasion of Westeros by Aegon the Conqueror.
-Only a boy, rule of the Vale of Arryn fell to his mother, Queen Regent Sharra Arryn, who was regarded as one of the most beautiful women of Westeros.
+Ronnel Arryn was the last King of Mountain and Vale, reigning until Aegon's Conquest.
+Since Ronnel was a boy king, rule of the Vale of Arryn fell to his mother, Queen Regent Sharra Arryn, regarded as one of the most beautiful women of Westeros.

 King of Mountain and Vale

-The Vale scored a victory against the invaders in a battle in the waters off Gulltown, though the Arryn fleet was burned by Visenya Targaryen.
-However, after the Arryn fleet was destroyed, the Lord of the Vale faced a new problem, as the Sistermen revolted against the Eyrie in the Sistermen's Rebellion.
+The Vale scored a victory against the invaders in a battle in the waters off Gulltown, but the Arryn fleet was burned by Visenya Targaryen.
+King Ronnel then faced a new problem, as the Three Sisters rose up against the Eyrie in the Sistermen's Rebellion.

 Lord of the Vale

-Ronnel became Lord of the Vale during the reign of King Aegon the Conqueror, a position he held throughout the Conquerers thirty-seven year reign.
-He was nicknamed "the King Who Flew" for the ride he has on Vhagar as a boy.
+Ronnel ruled the Vale of Arryn during the reign of Aegon I Targaryen, a position he held throughout the new king's thirty-seven year reign.
+He was nicknamed "the King Who Flew" for the ride he had on Vhagar as a boy.
 Queen Rhaenys Targaryen arranged the marriage of Lord Ronnel to the daughter of Torrhen Stark, Lord of Winterfell and Warden of the North.

-Upon the death of Aegon the Conqueror, however, and the ascension of his son Aenys to the Iron Throne, rebellion broke out in Westeros, including the Vale.
+Upon the death of Aegon the Conqueror, however, and the ascension of his son Aenys to the Iron Throne, rebellions broke out in Westeros, including the Vale.
 Ronnel's own brother, Jonos Arryn, rose against him, with Ronnel imprisoned at the Eyrie and the title King of Mountain and Vale declared by the usurper.

-Jonos and his men remained defiant until Prince Maegor flew to the Eyrie upon Balerion to crush the rebellion.
-Jonos' followers, knowing they could not defeat the dragon, turned on their leader.
+Jonos and his men remained defiant until Prince Maegor Targaryen flew to the Eyrie upon Balerion to crush the rebellion.
+Jonos's followers, knowing they could not defeat the dragon, turned on their leader.
 Jonos shared the same fate he had shown to his brother Ronnel and was flung through the Moon Door.
-His men hoped that by surrendering, Prince Maegor would show them mercy.
-Maegor's mercy was having all of them hanged instead of being burned alive.
+His men hoped that by surrendering, Maegor would show them mercy.
+The prince's mercy, however, was having all of them hanged instead of being burned alive.
 Even the highborn died by the noose as Maegor denied them the honor of beheading.
-House Arryn continued after the deaths of Ronnel and Jonos; their cousin, Hubert Arryn became the new Lord of the Vale.

 —Ronnel to Sharra Arryn